5 Amazing Greek islands close to Athens

 Book a quick getaway using Ferryscanner

-The five Greek islands near Athens mentioned in this article all promise an unforgettable trip, thanks to their unique charms.
+The five Greek islands near Athens mentioned in this article all promise an unforgettable trip replete with unique charms.
 With daily ferries and affordable prices, these islands are easily accessible and ready to welcome you with their natural beauty and historical attractions.